scriptrdotio/creatr-sample-app/smartkitchen/app/Readme.md

 The field entry for each column definition refers to the data stored to each device event.

 ### /view/javascript
-The device-agnostic-app application leverages Angular.js and therefore adopts the corresponding MVC implementation.
+The creatr-sample-app application leverages Angular.js and therefore adopts the corresponding MVC implementation.
 This folder contains the definition of the application's controllers.

 - view/javascript/module.js: implements the routing logic of the menu
 - view/javascript/controller.js: the main controller of the application